apoorv1410/sketch-mirror/README.md

 - This project was inspired by the need for real-time collaboration tools.
 - socket.io library was used for real-time communication between clients and server.
 - HTML Canvas API was used for drawing on the web page.
+- navigator API was used for share/copy functionalities.

 ## Contact